When can I start the SVT course?

 How can I pay for my course?

-Can i extend my course duration?
+Can I extend my course duration?

 If you find you are running out of time to complete your course we do offer course extensions.
 This means that you do not have to pay for the full course but a fee will apply.
+If you are nearly finished your assessor will grant you a short free extension.

 Will I need time off work?